opentext/github-action-ft-integration-mbt/README.md

 env:
     NODE_TLS_REJECT_UNAUTHORIZED: 0
 ```
-- In the `jobs` section add a job for `github-action-ft-integration-mbt` and make sure the `runs-on` property contains at least the `self-hosted` value.
+- In the `jobs` section add a job for `sdp-ft-mbt-github-action-integration` and make sure the `runs-on` property contains at least the `self-hosted` value.
 - Configure two secret variables named `SDP_CLIENT_ID` and `SDP_CLIENT_SECRET` with the credentials, inside your GitHub repository (more details about
 secret variables configuration [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
 - Set integration config params (the product's URL, Shared Space, Workspace, credentials) and repository (Token).